dosuken123/langapp/README.md

 - Convention over Configuration (CoC) ...
 It provides sensible defaults and conventions for naming and structuring code and database tables.
 - Don't Repeat Yourself (DRY) ...
 Aiming to minimize redundancy in code by promoting code reuse and modularity.
+- Secure, Performant and Scalable (SPaS) ...
+Develop secure, performant and scalable applications.
+- Don't get left behind (DGLB) ...
+Keep upgrading your app by adopting the latest best practice provided by the community.
+Forking an example repository could quickly get diverged and outdated therefore you would struggle to catch up the others.
 - RESTful Routing: It promotes the use of RESTful (Representational State Transfer) routes, which correspond to the standard HTTP methods (GET, POST, PUT, DELETE) and make it easier to interact with [pipelines](docs/pipelines.md).
 - Scaffolding: It provides a command called "scaffold" that generates boilerplate code for creating a basic [pipeline](docs/pipelines.md) interface, helping developers get started quickly.
 - Testing and evaluations: It encourages and makes it easy to write integration tests for your [pipeliness](docs/pipelines.md), promoting test-driven development (TDD).
-- Auto Scale: When a request volume increases, the chain/agent instances will automatically scale up.
-- Cost efficient: When a request volume decreases, the chain/agent instances will automatically scale down.
+- Auto Scale and Cost efficient: When a request volume increases, the chain/agent instances will automatically scale up.
+When a request volume decreases, the chain/agent instances will automatically scale down.

 ## Further details